luisarizmendi/edge-demos/demos/rhde-aap/README.md

 ## Section 2 - Automated device onboarding

+In this Section we will cover the following topics:

+* Edge Device installation ISO generation:
+  * Injecting kickstart in a base ISO (standard RHEL ISO)

+* Device Onboarding customization using the following different methods:
+  * Kickstart
+  * Custom RPMs
+  * AAP post-automation

+---

 In the first section we created the image and placed it on a web server.
 Now, we're going to deploy that image on the end device.

 In this demo/workshop we will be booting the device directly from the network (the local edge manager server will act as PXE server), eliminating the need for creating a USB with the ISO image, and creating a hands-off installation.